collectiveaccess/ProvidenceDocs/_source/providence/user/import/mappings.rst

 Supported Data Input Formats
 ----------------------------

-Data can be in: Exif, MODS, RDF, Vernon, FMPDSOResult, MediaBin, ResourceSpace, WordpressRSS, CSVDelimited, FMPXMLResult, MySQL, SimpleXML, WorldCat, CollectiveAccess (CA-to-CA imports), Inmagic, Omeka, TEI, iDigBio, EAD, MARC, PBCoreInst, TabDelimited, Excel, MARCXML, PastPerfectXML, ULAN
+CollectiveAccess supports data in various formats for import: Exif, MODS, RDF, Vernon, FMPDSOResult, MediaBin, ResourceSpace, WordpressRSS, CSVDelimited, FMPXMLResult, MySQL, SimpleXML, WorldCat, CollectiveAccess (CA-to-CA imports), Inmagic, Omeka, TEI, iDigBio, EAD, MARC, PBCoreInst, TabDelimited, Excel, MARCXML, PastPerfectXML, ULAN.

-A full description of the supported import formats and how they may be referenced is available in the in the :doc:`mappings/formats` page.
+A full description of the supported import formats, and how they may be referenced, is available in the in the :doc:`mappings/formats` page.

 Creating a Mapping
 ------------------
+This section goes through the settings, rule types, and each column in an import mapping, and provides a description of the function of each column, along with the available settings for that column.

 Settings
 ````````